egmnklc/social-app/Reactivities/Notes/project_notes.md

 ---
 # MobX
 ## Why use MobX?
-> Written in TypeScript and easily intergrible to an application written with TypeScript.
+> MobX is the state management system we're going to use.
+Written in TypeScript and easily intergrible to an application written with TypeScript.
 >
 > Incredibly easy to work with.
+>
+> MobX makes it impossible to produce an inconsistent state.
+Compared to Redux, MobX creates mutable states that we can mutate directly.
+It does not use immutable structures so we can mutate our states.

 ## MobX Core Functions
 > MobX uses `Observables`